Our Community - Sanford Burnham Prebys

 Michaela’s research seeks to identify novel cardiac disease-associated pathways and innovative cardiac regenerative strategies using in vitro models and an automated screening platform.

-Anis Shahnaee, PharmD, MPH
+Anis Shahnaee, PharmD

 Anis is interested in single-cell isoform sequencing and investigating reverse transcriptase activity within the context of Alzheimer’s disease.